XinJingHao/PPO-Continuous-Pytorch/README.md

 '--EnvIdex 4' for 'Humanoid-v2'
 '--EnvIdex 5' for 'HalfCheetah-v2'
 ### Visualize the training curve
 You can use the tensorboard to visualize the training curve.
-History training curve is saved at '\PPO Pytorch\runs'
+History training curve is saved at '\runs'
 ### Hyperparameter Setting
 For more details of Hyperparameter Setting, please check 'main.py'